3MFConsortium/spec_booleans/3MF Boolean operations.md

 | path | **ST\_Path** | | | A file path to the object file being referenced.
 The path is an absolute path from the root of the 3MF container. |
 | @anyAttribute | | | | |

-The optional \<booleanoperations> element contains one or more \<boolean> elements to perform subtractive boolean operations to the referenced object.
+The optional \<booleans> element contains one or more \<boolean> elements to perform subtractive boolean operations to the referenced object.

 **objectid** - Selects the base object to apply the boolean operations.